deyran/dotnet-maui-workshop/Summary/part-3-Navigation.md

 }
 ```

-* The GoToDetailsAsync method is responsible for navigation to the DetailsPage while passing a monkey object as a parameter.

 * The method then navigates to a page named DetailsPage using Shell.Current.GoToAsync.

 * The second argument (true) indicates that the navigation should be animated (e.g., sliding or fading between pages).

 * A new *Dictionary<string, object>* called **monkeyDictionary** is created to pass a monkey object using the key "Monkey".
 This allows the monkey object to be associated with that specific key during navigation.

-2. Open and edit **MainPage.xaml** as shown in the code below:
+2. We need to call this method.
+Open and edit **MainPage.xaml** as shown in the code below:

 ```